chrome-php/chrome/README.md

 Usage
 -----

-Chromium PHP uses a simple and understandable API to start chrome, open pages, take screenshots, crawl websites... and almost everything that you can do with chrome as an human.
+Chromium PHP uses a simple and understandable API to start chrome, to open pages, to take screenshots, to crawl websites... and almost everything that you can do with chrome as a human.

 ```php
     use HeadlessChromium\BrowserFactory;